sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

             'logs/{sample}/{sample}_atropos_trimming.log'
         benchmark:
             'benchmarks/{sample}/{sample}_atropos_trimming.txt'
-        resources:
-            mem_mb = 500
         shell:
             '''
             echo "Trimming reads in <{input.reads1}> and <{input.reads2}>" > {log}
             atropos trim -q 20,20 --minimum-length 25 --trim-n --preserve-order --max-n 10 \
             --no-cache-adapters -a "A{{20}}" -A "A{{20}}" \
             -pe1 {input.reads1} -pe2 {input.reads2} -o {output.trim1} -p {output.trim2} &>> {log}
-            echo "Trimmed files saved in <{output.trim1}> and <{output.trim2}> respectively" >> {log}
+            echo "Trimmed files saved in <{output.trim1}> and <{output.trim2}> " >> {log}
             echo "Trimming report saved in <{log}>" >> {log}
             '''
     ```

-    Note the three things that are happening here:
+    There are three interesting things happening here:

+    1. We added a comment between double quotes under the rule name.
+In Python, it is called a docstring.
+While it is not mandatory, it is good practice (and very recommended) to write docstrings to explain what a rule does, what are its inputs, outputs, parameters...
-    1. We used the `{sample}` wildcards twice in the output paths.
+    1. We used the `{sample}` wildcards twice in the output paths (L12-13).
 This is because we prefer to have all the files linked to a sample in the same directory
-    1. We added a memory limit for this job: 500 MB.
-Because we have limited resources in this server compared to a High Performance Computing cluster (HPC), this will help Snakemake to better allocate resources and parallelise jobs.
-You can determine the maximum amount of memory used by a rule thanks to the max_rss column in a benchmark result (results are shown in MB).
-More information [here](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#benchmark-rules)
-    1. We used a backslash `\` to split a very long line in smaller lines.
-This is purely 'cosmetic', to avoid very long lines that are painful to read, copy...
+    1. We used a backslash `\` to split a very long line in smaller lines (L21-23).
+This is purely 'cosmetic' and avoids very long lines that are painful to read, copy...

-!!! warning "Paths in Snakemake"
-    All the paths in the Snakefile are relative to the working directory in which the `snakemake` command is executed.

-    * If you execute Snakemake in `snakemake_rnaseq/`, the relative path to the input files in the rule is `data/<sample>.fastq`
-    * If you execute Snakemake in `snakemake_rnaseq/workflow/`, the relative path to the input files in the rule is `../data/<sample>.fastq`

 **Exercise:** If you had to run the workflow by specifying only one output, what command would you use?

 ??? success "Answer"
-    `snakemake --cores 1 -r -p results/highCO2_sample1/highCO2_sample1_atropos_trimmed_1.fastq`
+    You would use the command `snakemake --cores 1 -r -p results/highCO2_sample1/highCO2_sample1_atropos_trimmed_1.fastq`

-    If you run it now, don't forget to have a look at the log and benchmark files!

-#### atropos options

-* `-q 20,20`: trim low-quality bases from 5', 3' ends of each read before adapter removal
-* `--minimum-length 25`: discard trimmed reads that are shorter than 25 bp
-* `--trim-n`: trim N's on ends of reads
-* `--preserve-order`: preserve order of reads in input files
-* `--max-n 10`: discard reads with more than 10 N
-* `--no-cache-adapters`: do not cache adapters list as '.adapters' in the working directory
-* `-a "A{{20}}" -A "A{{20}}"`: remove series of 20 As in the adapter sequence (`-a` for the first read of the pair, `-A` for the second one)
-    * The usual command-line syntax is `-a "A{20}"`.
-Here, brackets were doubled to prevent Snakemake from interpreting `{20}` as a wildcard
+### Creating a rule to map trimmed reads onto a reference genome

+Once the reads are trimmed, the next step is to map those reads onto a reference assembly, here _S. cerevisiae_ strain S288C, to eventually obtain read counts.
+The assembly used in this exercise is [RefSeq GCF_000146045.2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000146045.2/) and was retrieved via the NCBI genome website.

 ### Creating a rule to map trimmed reads on a reference genome